 In 2020, due to social distancing guidelines, Free Comic Book Day became Free Comic Book Summer, from July 15 to September 9, 2020.

-As the first Saturday in May approaches, www.FreeComicBookDay.com will update the list of participating retailers.
+As the day approaches, www.FreeComicBookDay.com will update the list of participating retailers.
 You can usually check this list beginning in early April.